 While many people worry about the dangers that tractor-trailers pose to them on the highway, few consider that they aren't the only ones at risk in accidents with large vehicles.
 In fact, nearly 700 truckers die every year on our nation's highways.
 This makes driving commercial trucks one of the more dangerous occupations in the United States.
 It's important to remember the price that truckers pay to keep the country rolling.

 The following numbers come from the Insurance Institute for Highway Safety's (IIHS) "Fatality Facts 2019 State by State" report.

 Perhaps it's not surprising that Texas leads the list of deadliest states for truck drivers.
 It is a large state and a major trucking thoroughfare for both east-west traffic from the coasts and north-south traffic to and from Mexico.

 Other factors lead to the high number of truckers killed on Texas roads.
 For instance, Texas has the largest manufacturing and mineral extraction industries in the United States.
-These industries rely on heavy trucks to more products and raw materials.
-Additionally, Texas highways have high speed limits relative to other states.
-Studies show that higher speeds lead to increased fatalities, regardless of vehicle type.
+These industries rely on heavy trucks to produce more products and raw materials.
+Additionally, Texas highways have higher speed limits relative to other states, and studies show that higher speeds lead to increased fatalities, regardless of vehicle type.

 2. California - 44 Truck Drivers Killed

-Unsuprisingly, California ranks second in the nation for the number of truck drivers killed.
-California not only has the largest population in the country (by a significant margin), but also has mountainous terrain, which can lead to problems for inexperienced truck drivers or poorly maintained 18-wheelers.
+Unsurprisingly, California ranks second in the nation for the number of truck drivers killed.
+California not only has the largest population in the country (by a significant margin) but also has mountainous terrain, which can lead to problems for inexperienced truck drivers or poorly maintained 18-wheelers.